-Wakame (Undaria pinnatifida) - a brown seaweed - has grown mostly on rocky shores and bays in the temperate zones of Japan, the Republic of Korea and China initially and has been spread, probably via ship ballast water, to many countries around the world, including New Zealand and Australia.
-Undaria has been nominated as among 100 of the world's worst invasive species according to the Global Invasive Species Database.
+Wakame (Undaria pinnatifida) – a brown seaweed – has grown mostly on rocky shores and bays in the temperate zones of Japan, the Republic of Korea and China.
+It has been spread, probably via ship ballast water, to many countries around the world, including New Zealand and Australia.
+Undaria has been nominated as among 100 of the world’s worst invasive species according to the Global Invasive Species Database.
 Nevertheless, the sea plant is delicious & nutritionally dense and consuming it regularly can have many positive health effects.

 Wakame fronds have an appealing green colour , a pleasing sweet flavour and satiny texture that lend them to many applications.
 Although they are most often been served in soups & salads, there is plenty more to their culinary versatility.